RushinShah22/Notes/README.md

 ```bash
 npm install
 ```
-Create a .env file in the backend directory and set up the required environment variables.
-An example .env file might look like this:
+Create a config.env file in the backend directory and set up the required environment variables.
+An example config.env file might look like this:

 ```plaintext
 PORT=3000